rogerluan/Swish/README.md

 This package solves the issues where your Swift script can't find the same executables as your regular shell.

+With Swish, you can run bundler and fastlane from Swift scripts, as well as any arbitrary shell script, effortlessly.

 ## Installation

 Swish is available via Swift Package Manager.